Tax Management India. Com

 By: YAGAY andSUN

-Summary: Rules of Origin (ROO) are criteria used in international trade agreements to determine the national source of a product, ensuring that only products genuinely produced or sufficiently processed within the trading bloc benefit from preferential tariffs.
-ROO prevent trade deflection, ensure fair use of preferences, and aid customs administration.
-They include non-preferential and preferential types, with criteria such as wholly obtained, substantial transformation, regional value content, cumulative rules, and de minimis rules.
+Summary: Rules of Origin (ROO) are criteria used to establish the national source of a product, crucial for international trade agreements like FTAs, PTAs, CECAs, and CEPAs.
+They ensure only products genuinely produced within the trading bloc benefit from preferential tariffs, preventing trade deflection and ensuring fair use of preferences.
+ROO types include non-preferential and preferential, with criteria such as wholly obtained, substantial transformation, and regional value content.
 Challenges include complexity, verification, transshipment, and compliance costs.
-Understanding ROO is essential for businesses to secure preferential tariff treatment in trade agreements.
+Understanding ROO is vital for businesses to secure preferential tariffs under trade agreements.

 3. Practice support-explaining delay in filing of appeal